robang74/redfishos/forum/todo/fingerprint-reader-restart-in-lockscreen.md

 > there should be a setting for this.
 > cause if the user manually stops the fingerprint reader (for border crossing, for example), it shouldn’t restart the service.

-If someone is going to crossing a border, entering or exiting between a hostile / unsecure country.
+If someone is going to cross a border, entering or exiting between a hostile / unsecure country.
 The best s/he can do is to remove the fingerprint via the specific menu into Settings:System and rely only on a long-enough PIN with limited tries.

-* **Question** : *what happens when the max numbers of tries has been reached without inserting the right PIN?
+* **Question** : *what happens when the max number of tries has been reached without inserting the right PIN?
 Someone ever tried it?*

-IMHO, the SailFish OS currently lacks of many features for being used as a secure personal device in a hostile real-world enviroment.
-Privacy - intended as a protection for mass surveillance and unprofessional stalking - it is just a small subset of the security one needs to keep safe life-depending assets or data.
+IMHO, the SailFish OS currently lacks of many features for being used as a secure personal device in a hostile real-world environment.
+Privacy - intended as a protection for mass surveillance and unprofessional stalking - is just a small subset of the security one needs to keep safe life-depending assets or data.

 > @remote wrote:
 >
 > I don’t wanna remove fingerprints and then add them again.
 Just a toggle to use it, or don’t.

-Then something crashes for any reason and the system restarts¹ with the fingerprint reader activated but not the icon to restart it in the lockscreen.
-Threfore you think that everything is fine but it is not.
+Then something crashes for any reason and the system restarts¹ with the fingerprint reader activated but not the icon to restart it in the lock screen.
+Therefore you think that everything is fine but it is not.

-Security and safety is about restricting the chances of a negative evet not increasing the options for no reason.
+Security and safety is about restricting the chances of a negative event not increasing the options for no reason.
 The option you are asking is a completely another feature, like:

-* possibility to enchrypt the fingerprints with the PIN code in order to store them for a future use but the stored fingerprints should be displayed with a lock otherwise the user might forget that s/he has encrypted and stored.
-This might arise the possibility to rename the fingerprints not just enumerate them².
+* possibility to encrypt the fingerprints with the PIN code in order to store them for a future use but the stored fingerprints should be displayed with a lock otherwise the user might forget that s/he has encrypted and stored.
+This might raise the possibility to rename the fingerprints, not just enumerate them².

 I know you did not forget anything in your life, not the used toothbrush in a hotel room but those escape for their lives tends to overlook, forget and leave behind a lot of things… :wink: